noah-art3mis/judex/docs/DOCKER.md

-!# Docker Testing Guide for Lexicon
+!# Docker Testing Guide for judex

 ## 🐳 Overview

-This guide covers using Docker for testing Lexicon across different environments (Windows, Mac, Linux) and Python versions.
+This guide covers using Docker for testing judex across different environments (Windows, Mac, Linux) and Python versions.

 ## 🚀 Quick Start